John Yukiharu Harano

 Harano left Italy with the 442nd for Marseilles, France, on September 27, 1944.
 From there they traveled north 500 miles to join in the Rhineland-Vosges Campaign near the German border.

-For his military service, Staff Sergeant John Yukiharu Harano was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Combat Infantryman Badge, and Distinguished Unit Badge.
+For his military service, Staff Sergeant John Yukiharu Harano was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

-His remains were among those of 41 Nebraskans on the USAT Oglethorpe Victory that arrived in the U.S. on July 10, 1948.
+Harano’s remains were among those of 41 Nebraskans on the USAT Oglethorpe Victory that arrived in New York Harbor on July 10, 1948.